 Besides championing better wages and working hours, though, police unions have significantly influenced how and when officers can be disciplined.
 They've also established systems of due process for officers to have their discipline reviewed, which has, in turn, helped protect rank and file police officers from false accusations and potential political abuses.

-Police unions offer a number of specific benefits to their member officers.
+Police unions offer some specific benefits to their member officers.
 Those benefits often include life insurance, disability benefits, and counseling services.
 They also notably include legal representation for situations that may arise on the job.
 That legal representation can prove indispensable if you ever find yourself in trouble or under investigation by internal affairs.

 If you are going to work in law enforcement, the fact is that you can very easily find yourself in a situation where you'll want the benefits that a police union can offer.
 If you can afford the usually relatively small cost of union dues, it's probably a good idea to join one.